 Despite the fact that the real discoverer of caffeine as a stimulant is unknown; legend has it that it was first discovered in Ethiopia around the 3rd century AD when a shepherd observed that his goats became active and agitated after consuming berries or “beans”.
 The shepherd tried chewing the berries and noticed their effect as a stimulant.
 These berries were used in a monastery; the monks brewed the beans in hot water and discovered the beverage helped keep them awake them during long nights of prayer.

 Cultivation of the coffee plant might have started as early as the 6th century AD, possibly in Ethiopia.
 Elsewhere in Africa, coffee berries were beaten and blended with fat to function as a food to fuel warriors in battle.
-By around 1000 AD, the berries reached Yemen, where the beverage have become very popular and ingesting it as a social ritual.
+By around 1000 AD, the berries reached Yemen, where the beverage has become very popular and ingesting it as a social ritual.
 From there it expanded to Europe and the Americas through trade.

 How caffeine works

 Have you ever been in a meeting and feel yourself getting tired and not focusing?
-Of course you have, and we have all reached for a caffeine source (coffee, tea, soft drinks, energy drinks) to help us through a meeting, a long day at work, or a long road trip.
+Of course, you have, and we have all reached for a caffeine source (coffee, tea, soft drinks, energy drinks) to help us through a meeting, a long day at work, or a long road trip.

 Caffeine and the brain

 Caffeine is a molecule similar to a chemical found in all our cells, adenosine.
 In our brains adenosine acts as a depressant of the central nervous system.
-Normally, adenosine triggers sleep and suppresses wakefulness by slowing down nerve activity.
+Normally, adenosine triggers sleep and suppress wakefulness by slowing down nerve activity.
 Adenosine also binds to cells causing blood vessels in the brain to dilate; this helps us by increasing air intake while sleep.

 Adenosine levels decrease over time as we sleep, this will trigger our body to start “waking up”.
 While we’re awake, the levels of adenosine in our brain increase over time, and we get tired or lose mental alertness.
 If you were a nerve cell and saw caffeine, you would think it looks like adenosine and it would bind to you like a lock and key.